-I completed my PhD (2023) from CMU Robotics, under the guidance of Prof. Deva Ramanan.
-Before this, I obtained a MS degree (2019) also from CMU Robotics and a BEng degree (2017) from Xi'an Jiaotong University.
+I'm a researcher at World Labs.
+I completed my PhD from CMU Robotics under the guidance of Prof. Deva Ramanan.
 Here is my PhD Thesis.

 3D Gaussian Splatting for SLAM enables precise camera tracking and high-fidelity reconstruction using an RGBD camera.